European emission standards: Emission test cycle

 Just as important as the regulations are the tests needed to ensure adherence to regulations.
 These are laid out in standardised emission test cycles used to measure emissions performance against the regulatory thresholds applicable to the tested vehicle.

 Light duty vehicles

 Since the Euro 3 regulations in 2000, performance has been measured using the New European Driving Cycle test (NEDC; also known as MVEG-B), with a "cold start" procedure that eliminates the use of a 40-second engine warm-up period found in the ECE+EUDC test cycle (also known as MVEG-A).
+Since 2017 the NEDC was replaced by the Worldwide harmonized Light vehicles Test Procedure (WLTP).

 Heavy duty vehicles

 The two groups of emissions standards for heavy duty vehicles each have different appropriate test requirements.
 Steady-state testing is used for diesel engines only, while transient testing applies to both diesel and petrol engines.

 "Cycle beating" controversy

-For the emission standards to deliver actual emission reductions it is crucial to use a test cycle that reflects real-world driving conditions.
+For the emission standards to deliver actual emission reductions, it is crucial to use a test cycle that reflects real-world driving conditions.
 It was discovered that vehicle manufacturers would optimise emissions performance only for the test cycle, whilst emissions from typical driving conditions proved to be much higher than when tested.
 Some manufacturers were also found to use so-called defeat devices where the engine control system would recognise that the vehicle was being tested, and would automatically switch to a mode optimised for emissions performance.
 The use of a defeat device is expressly forbidden in EU law.